-Next Meeting of the Parish Council: Thursday 14th February 2019
+Next scheduled meeting of the Parish Council:

 Ashford Local Plan – Planning Inspectorate report